SchapiroLabor/mi_spatialomics/README.md

 # Introduction

-Add Abstract text.
+This repository contains the code required to reproduce the results from the manuscript 'Spatial omics of acute myocardial infarction reveals a novel mode of immune cell infiltration'.

 # Repository contents

 This repository was created using [workflowR](https://workflowr.github.io/workflowr/index.html) to ensure reproducibility and accessibility.
-The repository contains description and links for processing of raw imaging data using nextflow pipelines.
+The repository contains description and links for processing of raw imaging data stored on Synapse using nextflow pipelines.
 For downstream, data analysis, the repo contains a mix of Rmarkdown scripts, as well as Jupyter notebooks for data analysis.
-Since WorkflowR is geared towards Rmarkdown, the Jupyter notebooks can be viewed directly on Github

 # Website